 Comfortable Highs, Chance for Rain Early Next Week

-TODAY: Partly cloudy to mostly cloudy at times.
-Slight chance for an afternoon shower.
-High near 73° for Colorado Springs and 76° for Pueblo.
+TODAY: Partly cloudy to mostly cloudy at times, especially into the afternoon/evening hours.
+High of 73° for Colorado Springs and 76° for Pueblo.

-TONIGHT: Partly cloudy to mostly clear skies.
-Cool lows in the upper 30s to mid 40s.
+TONIGHT: Partly cloudy to mostly clear skies with cool lows in the low mid 40s.

-FRIDAY: Partly cloudy skies with highs of 74° for Colorado Springs and 78° for Pueblo.
+FRIDAY: Partly cloudy skies with a high of 74° for Colorado Springs and 78° for Pueblo.

 SATURDAY & SUNDAY: Partly cloudy to variably cloudy skies with highs in the mid to upper 70s.
 Breezy to windy Sunday into Monday.